kapeesh-selvathangaraj/Prompt-Engineering/Day_01_Intro_to_Prompting.md

 # 📅 Day 01 – Introduction to Prompt Engineering

+Welcome to Day 01 of our journey into Prompt Engineering, a critical skill for maximizing the potential of Large Language Models (LLMs) in technical domains.
+This series aims to provide hands-on insights for CS students, developers, and AI practitioners alike.

 ## 🧠 Objective

 The objective of Day 01 is to establish a foundational understanding of **Prompt Engineering**, particularly in the context of programming, computer science concepts, and working with large language models (LLMs).
 Today's focus includes: